zapman449/monitorama_2016_notes/Mon10__Everything.@obfuscurity.taught.me.about.Monitoring__by_Pete.Cheslock.md

 * The old days sucked.
 No good old days.
 * _The first fifteen lives of Harry August_ by Claire North
 * Rewind to 1999
-    * sysadmin in 99, with cd and lds
+    * sysadmin in 99, with cd and ls
     * `# chown -Rf bob:bob files /`
     * Phone ring as alerting mechanism.
     * Cold Fusion was advanced.